 All of these pneumatic fossae and foramina correspond to the seven-location schema of Wedel and Taylor (in review, a), which predicts that pneumatic features in costal elements would follow vascular foramina from the segmental and intercostal arteries.

 The segmental arteries pass behind the ribs on their circuit of the centrum, providing channels for pneumatization of the posterior aspect of the proximal portion of the ribs — the tubercula and capitula and region between them.
-(Note that “posterior” here is really posteromedial, as the parapophysis is usually anteroventral to the diapophysis rather than directly ventral, so that the rib is “folded back” against the torso.)
-The segmental arteries also less frequently vascularize and subsequently lead to pneumatization of the anterior aspect of the next vertebra’s ribs.
-Meanwhile, the intercostal arteries extend along and beyond the length of the rib shaft, providing opportunities for vascularization and subsequent pneumatization.
+(Note that “posterior” here is really posteromedial, because the parapophysis is usually positioned anteroventral relative to the diapophysis rather than directly ventral, so that the rib is “folded back” against the torso.)
+The segmental arteries also less frequently vascularize and subsequently lead to pneumatization of the anterior aspect of the ribs of the next vertebra.
+Meanwhile, intercostal arteries extend along and beyond the length of the rib shaft, providing opportunities for vascularization and subsequent pneumatization.

-However, while the pneumatization of the proximal portion of ribs — likely by diverticula following the segmental arteries — are relatively common in sauropods, pneumatization of the shaft — likely by diverticula following the intercostal arteries — is rare.
+However, while the pneumatization of the proximal portions of ribs — likely by diverticula following the segmental arteries — is relatively common in sauropods, pneumatization of the shafts — likely by diverticula following the intercostal arteries — is rare.
 Brachiosaurus Rib A provides the only documented occurrence.

 Variability of pneumatic features

-There is no reason to suppose that the vascularization of the vertebra that carried Rib A was any different from that of Rib B. (Or, if they are the left and right ribs of the same vertebrae, that this vertebra was vascularized differently on one side from the other.)
+There is no reason to suppose that vascularization of the vertebra that carried Rib A was any different from that of Rib B. (Or, if they are the left and right ribs of the same vertebrae, that this vertebra was vascularized differently on one side from the other.)
 Yet in following the segmental and intercostal arteries, the pneumatic diverticula in the region of these ribs did very different things.
 In Rib A, the proximal part of the rib — which is the only part pneumatized in most sauropod specimens — is entirely devoid of pneumatic features, yet a small, lipped foramen penetrates the shaft about 60 cm down.
-In Rib B, a broader, less well-defined pneumatic fossa is in the lateral ridge on the posterior face of the tuberculum, and there are no discernable pneumatic features on the shaft.
+In Rib B, a broader, less well-defined pneumatic fossa is present in the lateral ridge on the posterior face of the tuberculum, and there are no discernable pneumatic features on the shaft.

-Variability of pneumatic features in sauropod bones has been documented in the literature — differences between different species or specimens (e.g. McIntosh 1990), among successive vertebrae of a single individual (e.g. Diplodocus carnegii CM 82, Hatcher 1901), including bilateral asymmetry that may be consistent along the column (e.g. Saltasaurus loricatus PVL 4017, Zurriaguz and Alvarez 2014) or seemingly random (e.g. Giraffatitan brancai MB.R.2181, Wedel and Taylor 2013), and even asymmetry within a single vertebra (e.g. Xenoposeidon proneneukos NHMUK PV R2095, Taylor and Naish 2007).
+Variability of pneumatic features in sauropod bones has been documented in the literature — differences between different species or specimens (e.g., McIntosh 1990), among successive vertebrae of a single individual (e.g., Diplodocus carnegii CM 82, Hatcher 1901), including bilateral asymmetry that may be consistent along the column (e.g., Saltasaurus loricatus PVL 4017, Zurriaguz and Alvarez 2014) or seemingly random (e.g., Giraffatitan brancai MB.R.2181, Wedel and Taylor 2013), and even asymmetry within a single vertebra (e.g., Xenoposeidon proneneukos NHMUK PV R2095, Taylor and Naish 2007).
 All of this is in accord with Witmer’s (1997:64) conception of pneumatic diverticula as “opportunistic pneumatizing machines”, and similar variability in pneumaticity of ribs further corroborates this interpretation.